 When officers arrived, they scared the turkeys away by walking toward them.

 The mail carrier was not injured during the incident, but mail service was briefly held up to three homes on the street.

 Word in the neighborhood is that the mail carrier was a substitute -- and wasn't familiar with the birds.

-There are plenty of turkey testicles for everyone who is inclined to eat turkey testicles.
+Because there are plenty of turkey testicles for everyone who is inclined to eat turkey testicles.